 Blueprint eases implementation

 Saving the country-specific billing, tax and accounting arrangements requires a little more effort.
 For example, individual billing increments by minutes, quarter hours, half hours or whole hours need to be set up for each country, alongside expenses bills for the technician and country-specific value added tax regulations.
 Based on its previous experiences, the project team put together what they called a blueprint, which was a method of visualising service process that, unlike other process maps, also incorporates the customer and its perspective on the process.
 Andreas Schwertmann: “With this structure, we managed to reduce the introduction times for the mobile solution in each country enormously.
-After a period of installation and technical adjustment of the NEO Mobile Suite on all devices, which lasted around one to two months, the stakeholders could start to practise and experiment.
+After a period of installation and technical adjustment of NEO Mobile on all devices, which lasted around one to two months, the stakeholders could start to practise and experiment.
 Depending on the country, it takes between four and six months to complete the fine tuning and enable all functionality to be used in full.

 Milestones reached on time

 Andreas Schwertmann’s summary of the project so far is very much positive: “With five years of experience of the solution, we have met all the specified objective as planned.”
 The previous changes in format have been reduced, so that not only is manual revision work in the back office down, but the quality of data is also up.
 The Viessmann branches also carried out a cross-departmental standardisation of the service processes to allow better workload planning for their field team.
 “I am sure that, thanks to the shortening and optimisation of the billing times we have achieved so far, we will be able to implement the planned company-wide consolidation of the Viessmann business processes by the end of 2018.”